slowjo/blog-app-demo/README.md

 To make a clone of this code work, these steps are necessary:

 - Create a Prismic account and in the cloned code's directory run `npx @slicemachine/init@latest` in your terminal, and select 'new project'.
+Follow Prismic's guide on adding webhooks to trigger deployment when your content changes.
 - Create a Supabase account, create a new Supabase project and create these tables:
 ```
 create table